 Scott Stringer (ex officio)/Brian Cook (alternate)*

 Scott M. Stringer is the New York City Comptroller.
-He was elected to the New York State Assembly in 1992, representing Manhattan’s Upper West Side, and won election in 2006 as Manhattan Borough President.
+He was elected to the New York State Assembly in 1992, representing Manhattan’s Upper West Side, and won an election in 2006 to become Manhattan Borough President.
 He was elected Comptroller on November 5, 2013.
 As a trustee of the New York City Employees Retirement System (NYCERS), Mr. Stringer has worked to protect and grow members’ pension dollars.
-He has also called for more comprehensive risk assessment and management, and further diversification of pension investments to ensure the fund’s long term sustainability.
-Mr. Stringer has pushed hard to create economic opportunity for all New Yorkers, and has been a strong advocate for open government and community engagement.
+He has also called for more comprehensive risk assessment and management, and further diversification of pension investments to ensure the fund’s long-term sustainability.
+Mr. Stringer has pushed hard to create economic opportunity for all New Yorkers and has been a strong advocate for open government and community engagement.
 He has fought hard for immigrant rights, was one of the first co-sponsors of a 1995 bill in the state assembly to provide marriage equality, and passed landmark legislation protecting victims of domestic violence.
 He has dedicated himself throughout his public service career to building a strong middle class for the city—focusing on New York City’s fiscal health and issues that matter to working people, including affordable housing, budget reform, school overcrowding, and public safety.
 Mr. Stringer was born and raised in Washington Heights, where he attended local public schools and graduated from John Jay College of Criminal Justice.
 He and his wife, Elyse, live with their two sons, Maxwell and Miles, on Manhattan’s Upper West Side.

 *Alternates may be temporarily replaced for single meetings